 Carefully break out the buttons.
 Leave the plant in the same place until new shoots are formed.
 Then place the plant in a light and cool place (16-18 degrees) for a few months.
 Water moderately and start with additional fertilization (once a month).
 As soon as the plant shows new flower buds again, a room temperature of 17-23 degrees is optimal again.

-It is possible that the Medinilla will suffer from mealybug or scale bug.
+The Medinilla may suffer from a mealybug or scale bug.
 If this occurs, you can first try to spray it off with a hard jet of water.
 If this does not work, it is recommended to use a pesticide.